NASA-Openscapes/2022-Fall-ECOSTRESS-Cloud-Workshop/tutorials/Earthdata_search.md

 ---
-title: 01.
 Earthdata Search
 ---

 This tutorial guides you through how to use [Earthdata Search](https://search.earthdata.nasa.gov/) for NASA Earth observations search and discovery, and how to connect the search output (e.g. download or access links) to a programmatic workflow (locally or from within the cloud).

 ### Step 1.
 Go to Earthdata Search and Login

 Go to Earthdata Search <https://search.earthdata.nasa.gov> and use your Earthdata login credentials to log in.
-If you do not have an Earthdata account, please see the [Workshop Prerequisites](https://nasa-openscapes.github.io/2021-Cloud-Workshop-AGU/logistics/prerequisites.html) for guidance.
+If you do not have an Earthdata account, please see the [Workshop Prerequisites](https://nasa-openscapes.github.io/2022-Fall-ECOSTRESS-Cloud-Workshop/prerequisites/) for guidance.

 ### Step 2.
 Search for dataset of interest

 Use the search box in the upper left to type key words.
-In this example we are interested in the [ECOSTRESS LSTE](https://search.earthdata.nasa.gov/search/granules?p=C2076090826-LPCLOUD&pg[0][v]=f&pg[0][gsk]=-start_date&q=LPCLOUD%20ECOSTRESS&tl=1649698992.323!3!!) which is managed by the LP DAAC and made available from the NASA Earthdata Cloud archive hosted in AWS cloud.
+In this example we are interested in the [ECOSTRESS LSTE](https://search.earthdata.nasa.gov/search/granules?p=C2076090826-LPCLOUD&pg[0][v]=f&pg[0][gsk]=-start_date&q=ECOSTRESS&ff=Available%20from%20AWS%20Cloud&tl=1666964694.567!3!!&lat=20.601562500000004&long=-71.3671875) which is managed by the LP DAAC and made available from the NASA Earthdata Cloud archive hosted in AWS cloud.

 Type **ECOSTRESS** in the search bar Click on the **"Available from AWS Cloud"** filter option on the left.